coderholic/pyradio/docs/server.md

 1. **Server IP** \
 This can either be **localhost** (the server will be accessible from the current system only) or **LAN** (the server will be accessible from any PC on the local network). \
 \
-If the machine has more that one interface (network card), the actual IPs will be available for selection.
+If the machine has more that one interface (network card), the actual IPs will be available for selection as well.

 2. **Server Port** \
 This is the port the server is listening to.
 Any free port number between 1025 and 65535 can be set here (default value is 9998).